david8862/keras-YOLOv3-model-set/README.md

 >  1. YOLOv3
 >  2. Tiny-YOLOv3
 >  3. YOLOv3-Mobilenet
+>  4. Tiny-YOLOv3-Mobilenet
->  4. YOLOv3_Lite-Mobilenet (YOLOv3-Lite use Depthwise Conv in yolo head part)
+>  5. YOLOv3_Lite-Mobilenet (YOLOv3-Lite use Depthwise Conv in yolo head part)
->  5. Tiny-YOLOv3_Lite-Mobilenet
+>  6. Tiny-YOLOv3_Lite-Mobilenet
->  6. YOLOv3-VGG16
+>  7. YOLOv3-VGG16
+>  8. Tiny-YOLOv3-VGG16
 >  * related param (dataset, pretrained weights, epochs num etc.) could be changed in code

 2.train_multiscale.py
 > * Multiscale training script for the supported models

 Checkpoints during training could be found at logs/000/.
 Choose a best one as result

+3.SoftMax Loss & Focal Loss
+> * Could be tried by changing loss config code.
+See yolo3/model.py

 ### Model dump
 We need to dump out inference model from training checkpoint.
 Following script cmd work for that.